tamasviktorkrizsan/bash-functions/README.md

 files and copy the contents of the "lib" folder to it.

+### Interactive shell

+If you want to load the functions of this repository in a interactive shell, edit the function list in the `header.interactive_bash.sh` shell file and source it in `home\<user>\.bash_profile`.

+After this was done, next time when you fire up the Bash Prompt, functions listed in the shell file will be automatically loaded up.

 ## Usage

 At the top of your custom script file, following the shebang `#!/bin/bash` line